 Use a Fine Grind

 You should use a fine grind because espresso machines require fine grind.
-Actually, the fine grind is a way to compensate for low brewing temperature, as it offers faster extraction thus balancing the flavor.
+The fine grind is a way to compensate for low brewing temperature, as it offers faster extraction thus balancing the flavor.

 Clue for a Fine Grind